unitaryfund/mitiq/docs/CONTRIBUTING_DOCS.md

 ## Updating the Documentation

-### Updating the guide by adding files and updating the table of contents

 You need not to modify the `docs/build` folder, as it is automatically generated.
 You should only modify the `docs/source` files.

 The documentation is divided into: